 In our family, we always recite the traditional Advent poem in German and in English.
 You can try just the English if you want, but my kids love listening to their Dad mangle the German version.
 One year we even translated it into (really bad) Chinese.

 One fun tradition we’ve added over the years is listening for the Christ Child’s knock at the door on the final evening of Advent.
 (This is sometimes supplied by an obliging, and sneaky, uncle or aunt.)
 The little ones love running to the door to find nobody there.

 Advent can be as simple or as complex as you’d like.
 Some weeks we pull out all the musical instruments (and that’s a lot at our house), invite our friends over and make it a concert/jam session.
 Other times Advent is sandwiched in between homework, parties and practicing.
 At least once each year we have a special Advent meal of traditional Austrian Schnitzel and Knudel to get us in the holiday mood.
 And we always listen to our favorite Austrian Christmas album, Christmas in the Alps.

 So try your own variations!
 Make Advent your own with whatever works for your family.

-Want to try?
-There are lots of great ideas on our Pinterest Page.
+And there are lots of great ideas on our Pinterest Page.